-In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.
+In New Zealand, approximately 160 women develop cervical cancer each year.

 The cervix is covered by 2 kinds of cells: squamous and glandular.
 Squamous cells are flat, thin cells found in the outer layer of the cervix (ectocervix).
 Glandular cells are found in the cervical canal (endocervix).
 The point where these 2 cells meet is called the squamocolumnar junction.
 This is where cervical cancer starts.